 Being from the south, red velvet cake is a staple at most family functions.
-I was even given an entire red velvet cake by my cousin when I was recovering from my first craniotomy.
+We have red velvet cupcakes for our birthdays, red velvet Christmas cake after church on Christmas Eve, and I was even given an entire red velvet cake by my cousin when I was recovering from my first craniotomy.

 When my husband and I went to our corner ABC store to get the supplies for my boozy hazelnut turtle hot chocolate, I spotted this Baileys Red Velvet Cupcake and knew it had to be mine.

 Baileys Red Velvet Cupcake is the liquor company's liqueur inspired by red velvet cupcakes.
 Flavors of rich chocolate cake and cream cheese frosting are swirled with their signature Irish Cream, making a deliciously thick and rich bakery-inspired cordial that can be enjoyed over ice or as delicious red velvet martinis.

 I used to be a bartender, and I would make chocolate cake shots all the time.
 They were one of my favs!

 - Served with a sugared lemon wedge

 Since a true southern red velvet cake is reminiscent of a chocolate cake, I knew I had to incorporate those flavors into these red velvet martinis.

 Martinis tend to be very stiff, boozy libations, and I didn't want the red velvet martini to be any different.
 It is meant to be a Valentine's Day cocktail (or even a Christmas drink or Galentine's Day cocktail!).
 They're essentially a double-decker chocolate martini.
 Serve 'em up with some cake mix brownies, and you'll have yourself a full chocolate feast!